TL;DR

 SameSite=None; Secure | Cookie sent cross-origin.
 Must also set Secure. | Embedded widgets, payment iframes |

-With SameSite=Lax as the default browser behavior, most classic CSRF attacks simply stop working
+With SameSite=Lax as the default, most classic CSRF attacks simply stop working.
+The browser

 | Technique | Best for | Effort |